cx48/IP-Intel/README.md

 #### 2. Choose Input Method

 - **Option 1: Manual Entry**
-  - You will be prompted to enter IP addresses separated by commas (`,`)
-  - Example: `8.8.8.8, 1.1.1.1`
+  - You will be prompted to enter IP addresses separated by commas (`,`).
+Example: `8.8.8.8, 1.1.1.1`

 - **Option 2: File Input**
-  - Provide the full path to a file containing one IP address per line.
+  - Provide the full path to a file containing one IP address per line

 ## Terminal Table Includes